jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (d) an interest in a superannuation scheme.
 (3B) Despite subsection (2), a person who is a party to an arrangement that is a credit contract but is not a credit contract under section 7 of the Credit Contracts and Consumer Finance Act 2003 may elect that the arrangement be treated under this section as not being a credit contract in relation to the person.
 (3C) Despite subsection (2), a person who is a party to an arrangement that is not a credit contract but is a credit contract under section 7 of the Credit Contracts and Consumer Finance Act 2003 may elect that the arrangement be treated under this section as being a credit contract in relation to the person.
-(4) Despite this section, financial services does not include (a) the assignment or other transfer of a right to receive payment in relation to a taxable supply if, as a result of the assignment or transfer, output tax for the supply would not be or become attributable to a taxable period for the purpose of section 20(4):
+(4) Despite this section, financial services does not include— (a) the assignment or other transfer of a right to receive payment in relation to a taxable supply if, as a result of the assignment or transfer, output tax for the supply would not be or become attributable to a taxable period for the purpose of section 20(4):
   (b) debt collection services provided by a person other than the creditor whose debt is being collected.
 (5) Notwithstanding anything in this section, where any person supplies goods and services (being the supply of general accounting and record package services) to any person who is a supplier of financial services, or to a customer of the person who is a supplier of financial services, that supply shall, for the purposes of this Act, be deemed not to be a supply of financial services.

 ### 3A Meaning of input tax
-(1) input tax, in relation to a registered person, means (a) tax charged under section 8(1) on the supply of goods and services made to that person, being goods and services acquired for the principal purpose of making taxable supplies:
+(1) input tax, in relation to a registered person, means— (a) tax charged under section 8(1) on the supply of goods and services made to that person, being goods and services acquired for the principal purpose of making taxable supplies:
   (b) tax levied under section 12(1) of this Act on goods entered for home consumption under the Customs and Excise Act 1996 by that person, being goods applied or acquired for the principal purpose of making taxable supplies:
   (c) an amount determined under subsection (3) after applying subsection (2).
-(2) In the case of a supply by way of sale to a registered person of secondhand goods situated in New Zealand, the amount of input tax is determined under subsection (3) if
+(2) In the case of a supply by way of sale to a registered person of secondhand goods situated in New Zealand, the amount of input tax is determined under subsection (3) if—
   (a) the supply is not a taxable supply; and
-  (b) the goods are not supplied by a supplier who
+  (b) the goods are not supplied by a supplier who—
     (i) is a non-resident; and
     (ii) has previously supplied the goods to a registered person who has entered them for home consumption under the Customs and Excise Act 1996; and
-  (c) the goods are acquired for the principal purpose of making taxable supplies and
+  (c) the goods are acquired for the principal purpose of making taxable supplies and—
     (i) the taxable supplies are not charged with tax at the rate of 0% under section 11A(1)(q) or (r); or (ii) the taxable supplies are charged with tax at the rate of 0% under section 11A(1)(q) or (r) and the goods have never, before the acquisition, been owned or used by the registered person or by a person associated with the registered person.
-(3) The amount of input tax is
+(3) The amount of input tax is—
-  (a) if the supplier and the recipient are associated persons, the lesser of
+  (a) if the supplier and the recipient are associated persons, the lesser of—
-    (i) the tax included in the original cost of the goods to the supplier; and (ii) the tax fraction of the purchase price; and (iii) the tax fraction of the open market value of the supply; or (b) if the supplier and the recipient are associated persons and the supplier is deemed to have made a supply of the goods under section 5(3) that has been valued under section 10(7A), the lesser of
+    (i) the tax included in the original cost of the goods to the supplier; and (ii) the tax fraction of the purchase price; and (iii) the tax fraction of the open market value of the supply; or (b) if the supplier and the recipient are associated persons and the supplier is deemed to have made a supply of the goods under section 5(3) that has been valued under section 10(7A), the lesser of—
-    (i) the tax fraction of the open market value of the deemed supply under section 5(3); and (ii) the tax fraction of the purchase price; and (iii) the tax fraction of the open market value of the supply; or (c) if the supplier and the recipient are associated persons and the supplier is deemed to have made a supply of the goods under section 5(3) that has been valued under section 10(8), the lesser of
+    (i) the tax fraction of the open market value of the deemed supply under section 5(3); and (ii) the tax fraction of the purchase price; and (iii) the tax fraction of the open market value of the supply; or (c) if the supplier and the recipient are associated persons and the supplier is deemed to have made a supply of the goods under section 5(3) that has been valued under section 10(8), the lesser of—
-    (i) the tax fraction of the valuation under section 10(8) of the deemed supply under section 5(3); and (ii) the tax fraction of the purchase price; and (iii) the tax fraction of the open market value of the supply; or (d) if the supplier and the recipient are not associated persons and the supply is not the only matter to which the consideration relates, the lesser of
+    (i) the tax fraction of the valuation under section 10(8) of the deemed supply under section 5(3); and (ii) the tax fraction of the purchase price; and (iii) the tax fraction of the open market value of the supply; or (d) if the supplier and the recipient are not associated persons and the supply is not the only matter to which the consideration relates, the lesser of—
     (i) the tax fraction of the purchase price; and (ii) the tax fraction of the open market value of the supply; or (e) in all other cases, the tax fraction of the consideration in money for the supply.
-(4) For the purpose of subsection (1)(b), applied does not include (a) the delivery or the arranging of the delivery of the goods to a person in New Zealand; or (b) the making of the delivery of the goods to a person in New Zealand more easily achieved.
+(4) For the purpose of subsection (1)(b), applied does not include— (a) the delivery or the arranging of the delivery of the goods to a person in New Zealand; or (b) the making of the delivery of the goods to a person in New Zealand more easily achieved.
 (4A) For the purpose of subsections (1) and (2), if a supply of goods and services acquired by a non-profit body is not acquired for the principal purpose of making exempt supplies, the supply is treated as being acquired for the principal purpose of making taxable supplies.
 (5) For the purpose of subsection (3), tax fraction means the tax fraction that applies at the time of supply.

 ### 4 Meaning of term open market value
-(1) For the purposes of this section
+(1) For the purposes of this section—
   (a) the term similar supply, in relation to a supply of goods and services, means any other supply of goods and services that, in respect of the characteristics, quality, quantity, functional components, materials, and reputation of the goods and services first mentioned, is the same as, or closely or substantially resembles, that supply of goods and services:
   (b) the open market value of a supply shall include any goods and services tax charged pursuant to section 8(1) of this Act on that supply.
 (2) For the purposes of this Act, the open market value of any supply of goods and services at any date shall be the consideration in money which the supply of those goods and services would generally fetch if supplied in similar circumstances at that date in New Zealand, being a supply freely offered and made between persons who are not associated persons.